PadmarajBhat/Cloud/Istio.md

  * error rate: out of those traffic how much is succussfull.
  * latency: how fast are we in executing.
 Note that it is fine drilling on where the time takes other wise egress traffic indicates more or less same info.
  * saturation: by when the application would explode if not scaled.

+* There are 3 components in the Istio:
+ * Pilot :
+ * Mixer
+ * cidadel : for security